-https://qualifications.pearson.com/content/dam/pdf/Support/Quality%20Assurance/Plagiarism-Fa ctsheet.pdf
+https://qualifications.pearson.com/content/dam/pdf/Support/Quality%20Assurance/btec-centreguide-to-plagiarism.pdf

 The assessment malpractice and plagiarism policy will be disseminated to all staff who deliver BTEC courses at Cardinal Langley to ensure they are able to provide suitable guidance.
 This is to be overseen by the Quality Nominee for Cardinal Langley.